aimercat/a_small_project/README.md

 # a_small_project
-I want to  complete a  simple system to manage CD/VHD My source code is here.
+I want to implement a system for managing audio and video products

+My source code is as follows